 With unconventional resource targets, the need for detailed reservoir characterization becomes a non-negotiable factor.
 Data on facies changes, fluids, and geomechanics become critical.
 Shear waves, in contrast to PP impedance which can fluctuate due to the presence of fluids, remain impervious to these changes.
 The reason lies in their inherent characteristics: Shear wave elastic properties can provide vital insights into fracture orientation and fracture density, enabling a more precise understanding of the Earth's subsurface.

-By measuring shear-wave and PP velocities, the estimation of the density term can be significantly improved, potentially unveiling changes in geomechanics and facies.
+By measuring PS and PP wave velocities, the estimation of the density term can be significantly improved, potentially unveiling changes in geomechanics and facies.
 This underscores the question "How do seismic surveys work?" by showcasing their application in real-world scenarios, thus highlighting their practical value in field exploration.

 The HTD design of the 3C3D survey, which maintains a high signal-to-noise ratio of zero-to-48+-degree angles, emerges as equally crucial as the HTD design of the PP data.
 The distinct yet complementary datasets offer a comprehensive view of the geological and geophysical factors at play, enriching our understanding of the subsurface and better-guiding exploration efforts.
 The development within the C-Ranch will benefit from completion strategies and optimized well spacing on a well-by-well basis if strong geomechanical properties can be derived from these datasets.